philzook58/philzook58.github.io/_notes/Languages/datalog.md

 Anything that can be produced from biz needs a contextual verision. bar(x,y) can be considered the same as bar(Glob(),x,y).
 That's a different convention.
 Instead of adding context everything have bar and bar_ctx, where implicilty bar is Glob.

+Can use subsumption if you learn fact should go in database.

 #### Stack database
 You can organizing your database into a stack.
 You can refactor this in a number of ways.